katarinakovacova/katarina-evolution/README.md

 - 👋 Hi, I’m Katarína Kováčová (@katarinakovacova)
 - 👀 My specialty is backend and Android software development
 - 🌱 Sudoku is my favourite logical game
-- 🔢 I’m working on the sudoku application right now
+- 🔢 I’m working on the weather application right now
 - 📫 You can reach me at katarinakovacova100@gmail.com or visit my website at [phelela.com](https://phelela.com)

 <!---